Enum Element

 propagate.

-items, sum items, references, non-sum trees, and any wrapper
+element — including items, sum items, references, non-sum trees, and

 pub fn into_not_summed(self) -> Result<Element, ElementError>